 Advocating for You: Personal Injury & Hit-and-Run Accident Lawyers

 Car accidents, no matter the cause or severity, are frustrating.
-For starters, a car accident completely turns your day upside down, and that’s in the best case scenario.
+For starters, a car accident completely turns your day upside down, and that’s in the best-case scenario.
 Worse yet, you may sustain serious injuries.
 That said, an automotive accident where the other driver flees the situation will always add another layer of aggravation to an already bad situation.

 Hit-and-run accident claims often hinge on whether or not the hit-and-run driver was found.
 For instance, if the other driver remains unidentified, then you may be stuck negotiating your compensation with your own insurance company.
 And of course, this contingency breaks down into further sub-contingencies based on the nature of your accident.
 Did the accident involve a vehicle of your own?
 Were you a pedestrian or cyclist at the time of the accident?
 All of these questions are relevant in determining exactly whom you should seek compensation from if the police never find the offending party.

 But, maybe you’re luckier and the police identify the driver.
 Generally speaking, the case may go in the following directions: the driver pleas to a lesser charge, a judge dismisses the case, or the court reaches a verdict of guilty or not guilty.
 Of course, some of these outcomes do not necessarily lead to the halt of legal pursuit.
 If the court finds the offending driver not guilty, you may still have grounds for pursuing a civil lawsuit.
 Additionally, the dynamics of hit-and-run accident cases are much different when the offending driver is never found.
-Now a completely different set of questions become relevant.
+Now a completely different set of questions becomes relevant.
 It gets a little hazy.